Investing in Exel Composites

 We operate in growth markets

 Global megatrends such as urbanization, demographic change, sustainability and total life cycle cost management increase the demand for composite materials.
-There are new business opportunities, technologies and applications in all Exel’s customer segments and market areas.
+There are new business opportunities, technologies and applications in all Exel’s customer industries and market areas.

 Decades of experience and technological expertise